How to match cushions to your sofa: a style guide

 Before getting into materials, styles, and other details involved in picking the right cushion collection, you need to have a grasp of the basics.
 Otherwise, your understanding of how and why things work will be lacking.

-Firstly, cushions are something that can enhance your living room without breaking the bank.
-There are of course designer cushions that are absolutely stunning and well worth the purchase, but equally, there is a place and purpose for simple cushions with solid colours too.
+Firstly, cushions are something that can enhance your living room without having to spend too much money.
+There are, of course, designer cushions that are absolutely stunning and well worth their price tags, but equally, there is a place and purpose for simple cushions with solid colours too.
+Moreover, sofas are rarely sold with cushions, which is why they often become an afterthought once you’ve had a new one delivered.

+However, this isn’t necessarily a problem as there’s a fantastic range of cushions with diverse designs meaning there’ll be something suitable no matter what kind of sofa you’ve bought.
 Cushions can correct mistakes, drawing attention away from a sofa style or colour that doesn’t work on its own.
 Larger cushions can also be used to cover old stains or wear and tear, negating the need for a full sofa replacement.

 Sizes and styles